AdobeDocs/workfront.en/help/workfront-proof/wp-getstarted/system-information/language-settings.md

 * Arabic
 * Greek

-## Proof Viewer Language Settings {#proof-viewer-language-settings}
+## Proof Viewer Language Settings

-The ability to adjust language in the *`proofing viewer`* depends on whether the person accessing a *`proof`* is a user or a guest.
+The ability to adjust language&nbsp;in the *proofing viewer* depends on whether the person accessing a *proof* is a user or a guest.

-For *`Workfront Proof`* users, the Proof Viewer displays content in the default language set in their Personal settings.
+For *Workfront Proof* users, the Proof Viewer displays content in the default language set in their Personal settings.

-For guests, the *`proofing viewer`* displays content in the language the *`proof`* owner's has set in the Personal settings.
+For guests, the *proofing viewer* displays content in the language the *proof* owner's has set in the Personal settings.

 >[!NOTE]
 >
 >If there are custom actions or decisions present in the account, these will be displayed in the language in which they were originally added regardless of the reviewers' language preferences.